SNL’s The Reality Show? & Megastars David Met at the Canelo–Crawford Fight

 You walk along with him.

 Okay, got it.
-I just wanted to show off my whistling.
+I just want to show up my whistling.

 God damn